diku-compSys/compSys-e2021-pub/coursedescription.md

 ### Exercises and Cafées
 The course will have both class exercises and open café sessions.
 The class exercises fill focus on smaller exercises that will make you better understand material from the lectures, prepare you for the details of the assignments, or prepare you for the exam.

 The café sessions will, on the other hand, mainly be your possibility to get help with the assignments.
 However, it will also be possible to ask about exercises and other material.
-Also different teachers will (mainly on Wednesdays) also be presents, so you can ask anything in an informal setting.
+Also teachers will (mainly on Wednesdays) also be presents, so you can ask anything in an informal setting.

 ### Assignments and qualification for the exam
 To qualify for the exam, a minimum number of points must be gained through the assignments.
 On purpose, to achieve this limit requires a basic understanding of the programming tasks of the assignments (including presentation of this though test and a report), but not a full understanding.